 We regret that we are very heavily booked with vestment orders.
-Please note that any order submitted at this time will be completed in August 2016.
+Please note that any order submitted at this time will be completed in October of 2018.

 In our prayerful support for priests, we desire to assist them in a very tangible way by the hand-crafting of vestments, priestly apparel, sacred linens and altar cloths.
 We use the finest materials available, primarily pure silks and Belgian Linen, in order to give the best of God's creation back to Him, and for the restoration of beauty to the altars where He dwells among us.